Reference-Free Evaluation of Taxonomies: Background

-\section{Preliminaries}
+\subsection{Preliminaries}

-Following \citet{Zeng2021-ch}, a taxonomy $\T = (\E, \V)$ is a directed acyclic graph with edges $\langle c_i, c_j\rangle \in \E$ pointing from a parent concept $c_i \in \V$ to a child concept $c_j \in \V$.\ Edges represent hypernym-hyponym relations, where the child concept is the least detailed but different specialization of the parent concept.\ A placement of a concept is called a triplet $(c_i, c_q, c_j)$, where $c_q$ is the query concept that is placed as a child of $c_i$ and as a parent of $c_j$.\ Following \citet{Manzoor2020-tm}, we add a pseudo-leaf and a pseudo-root to $\V$ to accommodate concepts without parents or children.
-This means that if $c_q$ is a leaf, $c_j$ is the pseudo-leaf and if $c_q$ is the root, then $c_i$ is the pseudo-root.
-To compare a custom taxonomy to a gold standard, precision, recall and F1 can be calculated over triplets (see App. \ref{app:sec:metrics}).
+Following \citet{10.1145/3447548.3467308}, a taxonomy $\T = (\E, \V)$ is a directed acyclic graph with edges $\langle c_i, c_{i+1}\rangle \in \E$ pointing from a parent concept $c_i \in \V$ to a child concept $c_{i+1} \in \V$.\ Edges represent hypernym-hyponym pairs, where the child concept is the least detailed but different specialization of the parent concept.\ A placement of a concept is called a triplet $(c_i, c_{i+1}, c_{i+2})$, where $c_{i+1}$ is the query concept that is placed as a child of $c_i$ and parent of $c_{i+2}$.\ Following \citet{10.1145/3366423.3380271}, we add a pseudo-leaf and a pseudo-root to $\V$ to accommodate concepts without parents or children.
+If $c_{i+1}$ is a leaf, $c_{i+2}$ is the pseudo-leaf and if instead $c_{i+1}$ is the root, then $c_{i}$ is the pseudo-root.
+To compare a taxonomy to a ground truth, precision/recall/F1 are calculated over triplets.

-As a measure of taxonomic similarity we use the well-established \gls{WPS} \cite{Wu1994-yf}.\ Let $p(c_t) = \langle c_r, ..., c_t\rangle$ denote the path from the root concept to a target concept $c_t$.\ Furthermore, let $\mathtt{lca}(p(c_a), p(c_b))$ denote the depth of the least common ancestor of the paths $p(c_a)$ and $p(c_b)$.
-Then the \gls{WPS} (Eq. \ref{eq:wps}) represents the similarity between concepts $c_a$ and $c_b$ in the range $(0, 1]$, with $1$ meaning that they share the same parent.
+As a measure of taxonomic similarity, we use the well-established \gls{WPS} \cite{Wu1994-yf}.\ Let $p(c_k) = \langle c_0, ..., c_k\rangle$ denote the path from the root concept $c_0$ to a target concept $c_k$.\ Furthermore, let $\mathtt{lca}(p(c_a), p(c_b))$ denote the depth of the least common ancestor of the paths $p(c_a)$ and $p(c_b)$.
+Then the \gls{WPS} (Eq. \ref{eq:wps}) is the similarity between concepts $c_a$ and $c_b$ in the range $(0, 1]$, with $1$ meaning that they are the same node.

 \begin{small}

 \end{small}